Minyus/RingFit_MegaMan/README.md

 # Ring Fit Mega Man

-Instruction to play Mega Man using Ring Fit Adventure controller for exercise
+Instruction to play Mega Man (a.k.a Rock Man) using Ring Fit Adventure controller for exercise

 ## How to play Mega Man in Ring Fit way